CroWcbr/ft_linux/README.md

 ```
 uname
 ```
 - You must use a sofware for central management and configuration, like SysV or SystemD.
 ```
 - ps -p 1 -o comm=
 ```
 - Your distro must boot with a bootloader, like LILO or GRUB.
 ```
-mount -v -t ext4 /dev/sda1 /boot
+mount /boot
-ls boot
 ```